mmaz88/zubarys_php/readme.md

-# PHP Functional Mini-Framework
+# PHP Functional Mini-StarterKit

-A lightweight, API-first web application framework built using a functional programming paradigm in PHP.
+A lightweight, API-first web application StarterKit built using a functional programming paradigm in PHP.
 This project serves as a lean, understandable, and multi-tenant capable foundation for modern web applications.

-## About This Framework
+## About This StarterKit

 This project is an exploration of building a modern web application without relying on a traditional MVC structure.
 The core is built with simple, reusable helper functions to promote clarity, performance, and ease of use.
 It's designed to be a solid starting point for developers who appreciate a minimalist and flexible architecture.